 Maintaining a garden can be relaxing and fun, or it can be a colossal pain in the bum.
 It honestly comes down to the tools you have on hand.
-Having high quality garden supplies (and keeping them in good working order) will make the season a lot easier and more enjoyable.
+Having high-quality garden supplies (and keeping them in good working order) will make the season a lot easier and more enjoyable.
 Having said that, there are a lot of garden supplies you really don’t need.
-Sure, they’re nice to have on hand, but really they’re just one-hit-wonders that take up space in your garden shed.
+Although they are convenient to have at hand, they primarily serve as one-time investments that occupy valuable space in your garden shed.

 Must-Have Garden Supplies

 There are a few things to consider when choosing a shovel or spade.
 The size of the head, the length of the handle, and the types of jobs you’ll be doing.
-If you are smaller or weaker, you don’t want a large #2 blade because a full shovel will be very heavy.
+If you are smaller or weaker, you don’t want a large #2-blade shovel because a full load will be very heavy.
 You may prefer a #1 or a #0.
 If you’re a tall person, the last thing you’ll want is a short, stumpy shovel.
 You want the handle length to match your frame.

 Finally, consider the tasks you’ll be doing.
 If you have a small garden, you won’t want a huge shovel blade.

 Stirrup hoes are perfect for removing weeds from the garden.
 They certainly can save your back from bending over again and again, plucking out the weeds individually.
-With both sides being sharp, you can push or pull to cut larger weeds at the surface and pull up tiny fragile weed seedlings.
+With both sides being sharp, you can push or pull to cut larger weeds at the surface and pull up tiny, fragile weed seedlings.

 Whether you’re moving shrubs around the yard, hauling manure and compost, or disposing of garden debris, you need a good wheelbarrow.
-Steel wheelbarrows are sturdier, but more expensive.
-Plastic can be fragile, but they’re cheaper and often deeper.
+Steel wheelbarrows are sturdier but more expensive.
+Plastic wheelbarrows can be fragile, but they’re cheaper and often deeper.

 Do not skimp here.
-I have gone through many cheap hoses and I promise you, it’s not worth it.
+I have gone through many cheap hoses, and I promise you, it’s not worth it.
 Invest in a good hose.
 Avoid those gimmick hoses like the expandable hoses and coil hoses (seriously, do you know how easy it is to get caught up with all those coils???).
 Choose a rubber or rubber blend with brass fittings.
 I also suggest 3/4″ over 1/2″ because the repair parts are more common and therefore less expensive.

-Some trowels come with a grippy handle and I really prefer these ones.
-I’m a bare handed gardener most of the time (you know, connecting with the earth and all) and the smooth handled ones can cause blisters.
+Some trowels come with a grippy handle, and I really prefer these ones.
+I’m a bare-handed gardener most of the time (you know, connecting with the earth and all), and the smooth-handled ones can cause blisters.
 You’ll also want a curved handle.
 I don’t know why those flat ones are on the market.
 They’re basically useless.
-You go to scoop up a mound of soil and it slides right off.
+You go to scoop up a mound of soil, and it slides right off.
 It doesn’t need to be a big curve, but enough to cup the dirt.

 Nice-to-Have Garden Supplies

-Drip Irrigation System
+Simplifying Watering with Drip Irrigation

-What I don’t love is that has to be set up every spring, which requires advanced plant planning, and it needs to be pulled up every fall so water doesn’t freeze in the lines during the winter.
-Sometimes you have a second crop going into the ground in the summer and working around the hose can be a pain.
+What I don’t love is that it has to be set up every spring, which requires advanced plant planning, and it needs to be pulled up every fall so water doesn’t freeze in the lines during the winter.
+Sometimes you have a second crop going into the ground in the summer, and working around the hose can be a pain.

-As we discussed in Composting Guide for Beginners, there are several types of composters available if you want to upgrade from a standard pile.
-Capacity is a big part of in the decision regarding which one to choose.
+As we discussed in the Composting Guide for Beginners, there are several types of composters available if you want to upgrade from a standard pile.
+Capacity is a big part of the decision regarding which one to choose.

 Caring for Your Garden Supplies

 Always hang your tools up when they aren’t in use.
-Yes, if you came by my homestead you would see rakes and shovels propped up all over the place.
+Yes, if you came by my homestead, you would see rakes and shovels propped up all over the place.
 Do as I say, not as I do.
-Moisture from the ground can shorten the lifespan of your supplies and it increases the risk of rust.
+Moisture from the ground can shorten the lifespan of your supplies, and it increases the risk of rust.